Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

 Note that each *drift bin* represents some span of time, but a different one than is represented by the *time bins* created by the earlier *unfold*.
 The output of the *window* is a sequence of *Depos* objects, each labeled with a two-part index, *ti* and *dj*, which indicates an association with the *ith* *TriggerRecord* and with the *jth* drift bin in that *TriggerRecord*.
 This new sequence is labeled "Drifted Depos".
+The *Depos* object in this sequence is also associated with its metadata that indicates which algorithm created it, in this case an algorithm called *drift*.

 The drifted *Depos* sequence is then passed to another HOF, in this case a *transform*.
 The *transform* applies a user-supplied *convolve* algorithm to each *Depos* object in the drifted *Depos* sequence, yielding a new *ConvolvedDepos* object for each time bin.
 Each *ConvolvedDepos* object is associated with its metadata that indicates which algorithm created it, in this case an algorithm called *convolve*.
 They are labeled with the same two-part index, *ti* and *dj*, which indicates an association with the *ith* *TriggerRecord* and with the *jth* drift bin in that *TriggerRecord*.
 The new sequence is labeled "Convolved Depos".
+The *ConvolvedDepos* object in this sequence is also associated with its metadata that indicates which algorithm created it, in this case an algorithm called *convolve*.

 The convolved *Depos* sequence is then passed to the next HOF, which is another *window*.
 This *window* function applies a user-supplied *normalize* algorithm to each consecutive pair of *ConvolvedDepos* objects in the convolved *Depos* sequence, yielding a new *ConvolvedDepos* object.